- Senior Forecaster at the National Weather Service Forecast Office in Morristown, Tennessee

 After earning Bachelor's and Master's degrees, I began working for the National Weather Service in 1999, starting in Raleigh, North Carolina.
 I've been at the Morristown, Tennessee forecast office since 2005.
 East Tennessee is a challenging place to forecast weather due to the varying terrain, but I love it.
 My favorite part of my job is analyzing radar and issuing severe thunderstorm and tornado warnings.
 Saving lives and having an impact is very rewarding.

-My wife and I have been blessed with seven children, whom we homeschool.
+My wife and I have been blessed with eight children, whom we homeschool.
 My other interests include snow skiing, reading, and cheering for the NC State Wolfpack.
 I also contribute articles to NASportsCar.com, mainly about sportscar racing history.
 I began to combine my passions for racing and weather in 2014, and I was fortunate enough to find a fellow racing and weather nut in Scott to help me with starting Racecast Weather.
 We aim to provide accurate forecasts and timely weather updates for IndyCar, IMSA, Pirelli World Challenge, and Trans Am Series races, as well as SCCA and NASA national events.
 I hope you benefit from our forecasts as much as we enjoy making them.

 - Meteorology Student at Mississippi State University

 - National Weather Service Trained Skywarn Storm Spotter

 - Winner of the 2013 Central Alabama Chapter of the NWA Scholarship